-Most adults spend the majority of their waking lives at work.
-Work can also be a disproportionate cause of anxiety and stress.
-All organisations large and small, for-profit and not-for-profit can do so much to improve the wellbeing of their employees at work.
+Most adults spend a large proportion of their waking lives at work.
+Work can be highly beneficial to wellbeing but can also cause or contribute to poor mental health.
+All organisations, be they large or small, charitable or not-for-profit, can take steps to improve the wellbeing of their employees at work.

-The case for investing in workplace well-being is all the stronger because the positive impact is not only on employees but also on employers.
-Not only will employees be healthier, less stressed and more motivated but also organisations will have higher productivity, fewer absences, lower staff turnover and higher profits/performance.
+The case for investing in workplace wellbeing is all the stronger because the positive impact is not only felt by employees but also by employers.
+Employees be healthier, less stressed and more motivated but also organisations will have higher productivity, with fewer absences, lower staff turnover, and higher profits and performance.

-An estimate of the cost of mental health related absence to UK Employers is approximately £7.9bn.
-(Deloitte, 2017).
-2018/19 figures from the UK Labour Force Survey showed that 602,000 people reported that they were experiencing work related stress, anxiety or depression.
-This resulted in an average 21.2 sick days per person.
+An estimate of the cost of mental health-related absence to UK Employers is approximately £7.9bn (Deloitte, 2017).
+Figures for 2018/19 from the UK Labour Force Survey showed that 602,000 people reported they were experiencing work-related stress, anxiety or depression.

 If you would like to understand how your organisation can support mental health in the workplace: there is a wealth of information available at https://www.mentalhealthatwork.org.uk/